Invokana Dangerous Drug Attorney

 Numerous people suffering from type II diabetes have suffered amputations and blood problems after they were prescribed Invokana, a popular drug intended to regulate blood sugar levels.
 After receiving numerous complaints, the FDA investigated the issue and released a health warning in 2015, stating that Invokana may cause ketoacidosis, a blood problem that could require hospitalization.
 Individuals who have taken, or are currently taking Invokana may be at risk and could be eligible to seek compensation.

 If you or someone you love has suffered severe side effects after taking Invokana, our firm can help.
-With more than 35 years of legal experience, our attorneys at Kalfus & Nachman PC have the skills and knowledge necessary to advocate for your rights.
+With 40 years of legal experience, our attorneys at Kalfus & Nachman PC have the skills and knowledge necessary to advocate for your rights.
 We understand how difficult it can be to face an unexpected medical emergency, and we want to help you pursue the justice and compensation you deserve.

 Call our firm at (855) 880-8163 to schedule a free consultation.